AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 /.../epoch_142.pth \
 --out /.../your_output_path/Results.pkl --out-items class_scores all
 ```
-For calculate the Confusion Matrix on the Test Set, please run:
+For calculate the Confusion Matrix on the Test Set, using the previously generated `.pkl` file, please run:
 ```
 import mmcv
 from mmcls.datasets import build_dataset